 LFGSM considers submission of work done partially or entirely by another person or student group to be academic dishonesty.
 LFGSM further considers the resubmission of work produced for one course in a subsequent course without the permission of the subsequent course’s instructor to be academic dishonesty.

-It is the student’s responsibility to seek clarification from the course instructor about how much help may be received in completing an assignment, exam, or project, and what sources may be used.
-The instructor must notify the student and the Dean of Faculty and Degree Programs or Vice President and Chief Academic Officer when plagiarism or academic dishonesty is suspected.
+It is the student’s responsibility to seek clarification from the course instructor about how much help he or she may receive to complete an assignment, exam, or project, and what sources may be used.
+The instructor must notify the student and the Dean of Faculty and Degree Programs when plagiarism or academic dishonesty is suspected.
 Appropriate steps will be taken to determine whether plagiarism or academic dishonesty has occurred.
-Students found guilty of plagiarism or academic dishonesty shall be subject to disciplinary action, up to and including dismissal from the School.
+Students found guilty of plagiarism or academic dishonesty shall be subject to disciplinary action, up to and including dismissal from the school.

 LFGSM complies with the Americans with Disabilities Act in making reasonable accommodations for qualified students with disabilities.
 Documentation of the student’s disability and its effect on his/her course participation must be submitted to the Director of Student Services.
 Any student with special needs or difficulties in learning and/or in completing course requirements should notify the instructor immediately so that available and reasonable accommodations can be arranged.
 It is the student’s responsibility to disclose his/her accommodation request with the instructor and discuss the necessary arrangements.
 Assistance with these arrangements can be facilitated with the help of Student Services upon request.